quat1024/apathy/docs/2.x/readme.md

 * Set `playerSetIncluded` to `deny`.
 * Set `playerSetExcluded` to `allow`.

-Now, mobs are allowed to attack anyone not in the player set.
+Now, mobs are allowed to attack anyone *not* in the player set.

 Players can add themselves to the player set using `/apathy set join no-mobs`.
 If you don't want that, and only want operators to manage the player set, set `playerSetSelfSelect` to `false`.

 (Rule priority note: Put this before "boss" if you want players in `no-mobs` to opt-out of boss attacks, too.)

+## ...create aggressive sheep and cows?

+Out of scope for this mod.
+Preventing mob aggression from occuring is a fundamentally different problem from adding mob aggression where there wasn't any before - this mod does not add or remove AI tasks at all, it only prevents calling `setTarget` in a fairly low-level way.

+You'll have to use another mod for that.
+(If you do, it's likely that you'll be able to use Apathy to further refine that behavior.)

 # I still don't get it